realworldocaml/book/en/08-imperative-programming.md

   new_elt
 ```

-Finally, we need to a `remove` function.
+Finally, we need a `remove` function.

 ```ocaml
 let remove l elt =